trilamsr/Template-Word-Doc-to-PDF-Convert/README.md

 ## How does this work?

-This program works in 2 stages.
-First it fill in template with the key-pair values by running linear search and replace operations through the entire document.
-Save the filled in as a new docx document, then optionally convert said new version to pdf.
+This program works in 3 stages.

+   1. First it fill in template with the key-pair values by running linear search and replace operations through the entire document.
+   2. Save the filled in as a new docx document
+   3. Optionally convert said new version of the docx to pdf.